Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 con.Email.contains('@gmail.com'); // NPE!

-// ✅ String.isNotBlank() check
+// ✅ String.isNotBlank() for string checks

 if (String.isNotBlank(con.Email)) con.Email.contains('@gmail.com');